How do parents and family members purchase athletic tickets?

 Laboratory, pharmacy, and X-ray services are also available on-site at our on-campus location.
 Our board-certified medical and nursing staff provide a wide range of primary health care services, with an emphasis on health promotion and disease prevention.

 Health insurance is not required to use the University Health Center.
-But we strongly recommend that students have insurance coverage because laboratory tests and x-rays, prescriptions, and other aspects of your medical care are not covered by student fees.
+But we strongly recommend that students have insurance coverage because laboratory tests and x-rays, prescriptions, and other aspects of their medical care are not covered by student fees.
 We don't bill or contract with insurance companies.
 Students are responsible for directly billing their own insurance company with an itemized bill that will be provided upon request.

-Top 15 FAQs about the University Health Center
+FAQs about the University Health Center

 University Health Center phone number: 541-346-2770